Your Path to Career Readiness

 Gather insight from professionals using informational interviewing or through professional associations.
 Explore career rating and reports and company reviews.

 Learn how to grow your network through building your contacts.
-Participate in the Regional Business Council (RBC) Mentor Network — contact Kerry Lee for more information.
+Participate in the Regional Business Council (RBC) Mentor Network if you are a St. Louis-area business student.

 Your brand describes who you are, what you do, and how you can contribute to an organization.
 An effective personal brand exhibits a consistent message about your experience, knowledge, skills, and strengths as well as your interests, personality, and values across all forms of professional communication.
 The resources below guide you in creating compelling professional communication through which you can share your unified brand message.